 If you implement these 7 steps, you’ll have a great elevator pitch that you can use to network and build relationships with potential employers and mentors.

 Once you land that perfect job, you want to make sure that you’re prepared for success.
 If that perfect job includes becoming a CPA, you’ll want to check out Surgent CPA Review – it’s the #1 CPA Exam prep for today’s CPA Candidates.
-Surgent’s smart, award-winning adaptive software is enabling candidates to pass the Exam while saving students up to 400 hours of study time.
-That’s nearly half the time of other review courses!
+Surgent’s smart, award-winning adaptive software is enabling candidates to pass all four exam sections in the time it would take to pass just one section with another review course provider.

 Ready to start studying?